-If your business is looking for an LMS (Learning Management System), chances are you’re a little overwhelmed by the extensive options available to you – a quick Google search of “LMS” will give you about 85,500,000 results!
-Each LMS will have key features specific to them.
+If your business is looking for an LMS (Learning Management System), chances are you’re a little overwhelmed by the extensive options available to you.
+However, a quick Google search of “LMS” will give you about 85,500,000 results!
+In addition, each LMS will have key features specific to them.
 A great LMS is an invaluable business tool for any organisation.
-It will help you deliver training materials, develop your teams, track compliance.
+For example, it will help you deliver training materials, develop your teams, track compliance.
 As a result, your staff engagement increased, making your business a preferred place of work.

 Before comparing any specific LMS solutions, you should list specific learning goals for your organisation.
 Understanding your business goals will help you choose the best LMS for your business.
-For example, your company may not need government compliance training, but you may want to make your training content available to purchase by a customer.
+For example, your company may not need government compliance training.
+However, you may want to make your training content available to purchase by a customer.
 Your learning goals might include things like:

 - Safety certification updates